GitJelly/CrowdFundingService/README.md

 While the backing services in the middle layer are still considered to be microservices, they solve a set of concerns that are purely operational and security-related.
 The business logic of this application sits almost entirely in our bottom layer.

-### Catalog
+### Pre-Investement-Validation

-The Catalog consists of categorized products.
-Products can be in one ore more categories, and category can contain one ore more products.
+The Pre-Investement-Validation consists of categorized checks.
+Checks can be in one or more categories, and category can contain one ore more validations.
-Products and Categories are exposed as REST resources using Spring Data RESTs capability to automatically expose Spring Data JPA repositories contained in the application.
+This layer are exposed as REST resources using Spring Data RESTs capability to automatically expose Spring Data JPA repositories contained in the application.

-### Reviews
+### Post-Validation

-Review is entity(document) related to product by productId and to customer(user) by userName.
+Post-Validation is entity(document) related to Investement by InvestementId and to customer(user) by userName.
 The repository under this service is MongoDb
-Reviews are exposed as REST resources using Spring Data RESTs capability to automatically expose Spring Data Mongo repositories contained in the application.
+Investements are exposed as REST resources using Spring Data RESTs capability to automatically expose Spring Data Mongo repositories contained in the application.

-### Recommendations
+### Transactional Log

-This service consists of Person and Product entities and Like relation entity that links them.
+This service consists of Person and their investement entities and Like relation entity that links them.
-Recommendations are exposed as REST resources using Spring Data RESTs capability to automatically expose Spring Data Neo4j(Graph) repositories contained in the application.
+Transactions are exposed as REST resources using Spring Data RESTs capability to automatically expose Spring Data Neo4j(Graph) repositories contained in the application.

-### Orders
+### Investement Submission

 The implementation consists of mainly two parts, the order and the payment part.
-The Orders are exposed as REST resources using Spring Data RESTs capability to automatically expose Spring Data JPA repositories contained in the application.
-The Payment process  are implemented manually using a Spring MVC controller (PaymentController).
+The Investements are exposed as REST resources using Spring Data RESTs capability to automatically expose Spring Data JPA repositories contained in the application.
+The Submission process  are implemented manually using a Spring MVC controller (SubmissionController).

 We're using Spring Data REST to expose the OrderRepository as REST resource without additional effort.

 Spring Hateoas provides a generic Resource abstraction that we leverage to create hypermedia-driven representations.
-Spring Data REST also leverages this abstraction so that we can deploy ResourceProcessor implementations (e.g. PaymentorderResourceProcessor) to enrich the representations for Order instance with links to the PaymentController.
+Spring Data REST also leverages this abstraction so that we can deploy ResourceProcessor implementations (e.g. InvestementResourceProcessor) to enrich the representations for Investement instance with links to the InvestementController.

 ## Running Instructions